vgerber/cada-lab/README.md

 npm run dev
 ```

 And visit `localhost:3000`.
-You will be automatically redirect to the default sketch from your local [.env](.env) file
+You will be automatically redirected to the default sketch from your local [.env](.env) file

 The project is intended to be used as static export.

 ## Adding a sketch

 To add a new sketch, simply copy a sketch from [sketches](src/app/components/sketches/) like a [simple line](src/app/components/sketches/shape/2d/line.tsx).
+And create a new react component

 ```tsx
 export default function LineShape2d() {